 FFR: TRL 8 – System complete and qualified

 The Nordic project Inertia 2020 led to the implementation of the FFR product in the Nordics from the summer 2020.
 FFR is procured by all TSOs in the Nordic synchronous area, currently through national procurements.

 Existing production: TRL 9 – Implementation

 Many of the projects aim to offer more flexibility by decreasing the response time and increasing the capacity, but industry offering frequency reserves is common in existing markets.

 OSMOSE is currently preparing to demonstrate how industrial demand can change its reactive and active power consumption to provide volt-age control services.

 Current focus of R&D and research gaps

-The ongoing Nordic project Inertia 2020 will look further at the results from the FFR pilot project and find a common product description for FFR as well as creating acquisition guidelines for FFR capacity.
-In May 2020 FRR will go into operation.
+The ongoing Nordic project Inertia 2020 will further examine the results from the FFR pilot project and establish a common product description for FFR as well as creating acquisition guidelines for FFR capacity.
+In May 2020, FRR will go into operation.

 Inertia 2020-FFR in Statnett with Hydro.
 [Link]

 New 4.0 [Link] :